4kategreen/blog/source/_posts/approach-to-leadership.md

 	- growth
 ---

+{% blockquote %}
+Leadership is the ability to help a group of people advance from the place they are today as far as they are willing and able to grow to.
+{% endblockquote %}

 The first thing you need to know about my approach to leadership is a little context.

 Here are some crucial bits to apply to what I'm about to tell you: